nop0x07bc/bapl-class-language/report/README.md

 - `ab ba`.

 #### Note
-Some identifers are reserved for language constructs and can not be used in for example variable or function names.
+Some identifiers are reserved for language constructs and can not be used in for example variable or function names.
 Please refer to `report/compiler.lua` for reserved words.

 ### Literals